-If you’re a beginner on LinkedIn, or even well versed on the platform, these are posts I’ve written which can help you use LinkedIn more effectively.
+If you’re a beginner on LinkedIn, or even well versed on the platform, this compilation of posts can help you use LinkedIn more effectively.
 As LinkedIn makes changes to its platform or there’s LinkedIn strategy that will help you, I will update these posts to provide you with relevant advice.

 LinkedIn’s at it again.
 New changes to the top of your profile; what I call the Snapshot area.
 These changes are for the most part nice.
 Learn what they are by reading this post.

 One of the things I like about the LinkedIn profile is the ability to express your written voice.
 This is particularly important for job seekers, as it gives hiring authorities an idea of their personality.
 The résumé, on the other hand doesn’t do this as well as the profile.

 How do you ask for a favor from one of your connections.
 Here’s a hint: don’t do it in your initial invite.
 That’s just plain rude.

 There are two rules I abide by when connecting with someone and after being accepting to someone’s network.
 Learn what they are and why they’re important.

 Your alumni can be great a great asset to your network.
 “See Alumni” is a great feature that allows you to find you alums based on 6 filters.

 Often overlooked, this area on your LinkedIn profile is valuable real estate which contributes to your brand.
 Don’t ignore it.

 It’s no longer just about completing all the sections on your profile, you need to know where to include the keywords to be better found.
 Read this post to learn where the keywords matter most.

 Now that your profile is optimized for 2018, it’s time to optimize your network.
 This post helps you get the most out of your network by explaining the 5 types of connections with whom you should engage.